icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Links validation [stdRdapLinksValidation]."
 }
 ```
-12. If the JSON name _events_ exists, the value shall pass the test Events Validation [stdRdapEventsValidation] defined in this document.
+12. If the JSON name _events_ exists, the value shall pass the test Events Validation [[stdRdapEventsValidation]][id-stdRdapEventsValidation] defined in this document.
 ``` json
 {
   "code": -12311,